Last updated 2014

 feet, a few hundred feet before the radar spotted us and 4.6 miles after the Escort Passport 9500ci had sounded a

-K40 touts the advantage of using a rear radar antenna, so we tested that as well.
+K40 touts the advantage of using a rear radar antenna, so I tested that as well.
 Although it looks identical to the front

 At the Straightaway Test Site, in highway mode the rear antenna delivered 93 percent less range on X band, 41